 Walking - easy, 2-3 hours.

-Today we enjoy seeing a bit of the mountainous coast of central Vietnam as we leave Hué and drive to Hoi An.
-En route, we follow Highway 1 up and over Hai Van Pass with its incredible views over the lagoon and the South China Sea.
+Today we enjoy seeing the mountainous coast of central Vietnam as we leave Hué and drive to Hoi An.
+En route, we ascend Hai Van Pass, with its incredible views over the lagoon and the South China Sea.

 On the south side of the pass, 67 miles from Hué, is Danang.
-Here we stop to visit the Cham Museum with its collection of over 300 sandstone sculptures, the world’s largest collection of artifacts from the Cham people, dating back to the 4th century.
+Here we stop to visit the Cham Museum and its collection of over 300 sandstone sculptures; this is the world’s largest collection of artifacts from the Cham people, dating back to the 4th century.

-Continuing on, less than ten miles outside of Danang we stop for a short climb up the Marble Mountains to see the shrines and limestone caves that blanket the hills.
-Hoi An is under twenty miles further from this point.
+Continuing on, less than ten miles outside of Danang, we stop for a short climb up the Marble Mountains to see the shrines and limestone caves that blanket the hills.
+Hoi An is less than twenty miles further from this point.

 After our arrival and hotel check-in, our guide orients us to this old port town with a walking tour of its historic sites.
 We begin with the Japanese Covered Bridge, a Hoi An landmark.
 Built in the 16th century, the bridge was constructed to link the Japanese quarter with the Chinese quarter.
 From here we make a visit to some of the city’s heritage housing, like the Phung Hung House.
 This multi-storied mansion embodies Vietnamese, Chinese and Japanese architectural features, and has belonged to the same family for eight generations.
 Inside we see the altar dedicated to the worship of past ancestors.

-We gather, just before sunset, for a short river cruise and evening cocktail before dinner at our hotel.
-The French patisserie, near the hotel’s pool, is just the place for dessert for those who have had a full day.
+This evening we enjoy a relaxing dinner at our hotel.
+After dinner, the French patisserie, near the hotel’s pool, is just the place for dessert for those who have had a full day.
 Others may choose to see the city at night and sit at one of the many sidewalk cafés for a late evening treat.

 Life Resort, Hoi An